Underpinning, Piles & Piers

 Upon receipt of the plan of repair from a qualified design group or individual, the certified installer proceeds with the repair.
 One of the best investments you can make is to get a soil boring on your property.
 This will enable the designer to determine what type of anchor and to what depth it must go to reach stable soil.

 The installer will usually excavate a hole at each anchor location wide and deep enough to place a bracket under the foundation.
-The leading section of the anchor with the proper number and size of helices is installed by a rotary installing machine.
-Extensions are added until the the proper depth is reached and the predetermined torque is achieved.
-At the point in which the bracket is added, the load is transferred to the anchor, stabilizing the building and allowing for lift, as according to the plan of repair.
+A rotary installing machine installs the leading section of the anchor with the proper number and size of helices.
+Extensions are added until the appropriate depth is reached and the predetermined torque is achieved.
+At the point in which the bracket is attached, the load is transferred to the anchor, stabilizing the building and allowing for lift, as according to the plan of repair.